Updated: Oct 20, 2022

 Goðafoss’ incredible surroundings

 Up in the north of Iceland on the Diamond Circle route, Goðafoss is one of two great waterfalls.
-The other is Dettifoss, which is the second most powerful waterfall in Europe.
+The other is Dettifoss, which is the second most powerful waterfall in Europe, and the most powerful waterfall in Iceland.
 A jaw-dropping 500 cubic meters of water cascades over the edge every single second, a mess of gray water and debris picked up by the current.

 It should come as no surprise, then, to learn that Goðafoss is the beauty of the pair, and the one worthy of the list of best places to visit in Iceland.
 This spectacular waterfall is actually comprised of two main cascades and several smaller falls.
 In all, its span measures about 30 meters, and its height averages out at approximately 12 meters, though parts of it are up to 17 meters tall.
 In contrast to Dettifoss, the beast, its water is pure and clear for much of the year, and you’ll be reaching for the camera as soon as you arrive.